Call: 949-443-0171

 the e's in "letter" and "envelope."

 “Hopefully, the sun will shine on our picnic,” actually means that the sun will be hopeful when it shines on the picnic.
 "Hopefully" is an adverb, which modifies a verb.
-"Hopefully" should not be used as a substitute for "I hope."
-Say, “I hope the sun will shine on our picnic.”
+"Hopefully" is not a substitute for "I hope."
+A better way: “We hope the sun will shine on our picnic.”

 Powered by GoDaddy